malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 ### Supervised Learning {#sec:supervised_learning_intro}

-Supervised learning is a tool for developing a predictive model based on previous results with a known value.
+Supervised learning is a tool for developing a predictive model based on previous data with a known outcome.
 The supervised part of the learning is the process of drawing a line to predict future outcomes.
 This can either be finding the line of best fit [@fig:regression_demo],